RopeWiki/RWServer/README.md

   - ZIP: Page+Maps (http://localhost/rwr?filename=Behunin_Canyon.zip&zipx=Behunin_Canyon&bslinks=off&trlinks=off&summary=off&docwidth=1903&ext=.rw) - seems to work
   - ZIP: P+M+Links (http://localhost/rwr?filename=Behunin_Canyon+.zip&zipx=Behunin_Canyon&bslinks=on&summary=off&docwidth=1903&ext=.rw) - probably not working - took long time, produced truncated zip

 Other commands have not been attempted yet.
-We hava not tried to run the 'httprobot' executable.
+We have not tried to run the 'httprobot' executable.
 Waterflow analysis broke when loading and is turned off in code.

 ## RopeWiki references

-To have RopeWiki call a new RWServer, the server location must be updated in the ropewiki.com MediaWiki content.
-References to luca.ropewiki.com (or old server) must be changed in the following [Templates](http://ropewiki.com/index.php?title=Special:Templates)
+To have RopeWiki call a new RWServer, the server URL must be updated in the ropewiki.com MediaWiki content.
+For templates, a global variable is set as its own template, named 'RWServerUrl'.
+Currently this resolves to "http://luca.ropewiki.com".
+For the .js code, a similar global variable is named at the top of the Common.js file.

-* KMLDisplay
-* KMLDisplay2
-* KMLLink
-* KMLExtract

 ## Contributors